ballerina-platform/lsp4intellij/README.md

               </actions>
             ```

-   > **Note:** You won't need any additional configurations for the other features.
+   > **Note:** You do not need any additional configurations for the other features.

-If you've connected to your language server successfully, you'll see a green icon at the bottom-right side of your
+If you have connected to your language server successfully, you will see a green icon at the bottom-right side of your
-IDE when opening a file which has a registered file extension, as shown below.
+IDE when opening a file that has a registered file extension as shown below.

 ![](resources/images/lang-server-connect.gif)

-You can also click on the icon to see the connected files and the timeouts.
+>**Tip:** You can also click on the icon to see the connected files and the timeouts.

 ![](resources/images/connected-and-timeouts.gif)